jagerber48/sciform/docs/source/options.rst

 See :ref:`exp_replacements` for all default supported replacements.
-Furthermore, it is possible to customize :class:`Formatter` objects or the global configuration settings to map additional translations, in addition to those provided by default.
+Furthermore, it is possible to customize :class:`Formatter` objects or the global options settings to map additional translations, in addition to those provided by default.

 >>> formatter = Formatter(exp_mode="engineering", exp_format="prefix")
 >>> print(formatter(4242.13))